 This course provides an introduction to information technology project management.
 The standard project management categories of planning, scope, scheduling, cost, procurement, quality control, risk, communication, and stakeholder management are included.
 The course utilizes concepts and tasks specific to information technology projects from a global perspective.
 The career path of an IT project manager is described along with the certification process.
-(Last course in the program).

-KINESIOLOGY (KNES)
+Kinesiology (KNES)

-KNES 1511 Teaching & Performance of Weight Training (1 credit hour)
+KNES 1511 Methods of Teaching Resistance Training (1 credit hour)